-Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking

-Yes No X
+Yes No Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

-SAT Subject Tests Х
+SAT Subject Tests X

-SAT and SAT Subject Tests or ACT SAT Subject Tests Х C8B If your institution will make use of th Fall 2022 please indicate which ON admissions process): • licants for X ACT with writing required ACT with writing recommended ACT with or without writing accept ied C8B If your institution will make use of th Fall 2022 please indicate which ON admissions process): X SAT with Essay component requirements SAT with Essay component recons SAT with or without Essay compo nmended C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all th at apply.
-For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component SAT essay ACT essay X In addition, does your institution use Yes No applicants' test so ores for academic advising?
-C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T 6/1 N/A - C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required students): ded for some X X Please indicate which tests your institution SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): on uses for placeme nt (e.g., state tests): :
+SAT Subject Tests Х C8B If your institution will make use of th e ACT in admissio n decisions for firs t-time, first-year, d egree-seeking appl licants for X ACT with writing required ACT with writing recommended ACT with or without writing accept ed If your institution will make use of th Fall 2023 please indicate which ON admissions process): X SAT with Essay component requir SAT with Essay component recom SAT with or without Essay compo nmended C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all th at apply.
+For admission SAT essay ACT essay For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component X X C8D In addition, does your institution use e applicants' test so cores for academic advising? Χ Yes No Latest date by which SAT or ACT so Latest date by which SAT Subject T 1-Jun N/A C8F If necessary, use this space to clarif policies (e.g., if tests are recommen X X Please indicate which tests your institution SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): on uses for placeme l nt (e.g., state tests): • · · ·